croomes/lab/README.md

 ```

 ## :rocket:&nbsp; Lets go!

-Very first step will be to create a new repository by clicking the **Use this template** button on this page.

-Clone the repo to you local workstation and `cd` into it.

 :round_pushpin: **All of the below commands** are run on your **local** workstation, **not** on any of your cluster nodes.